Mardi Himal Trek

 Furthermore, this short trek has everything to offer, from the stone-made stairs made by carving the hills to the hike through forests with rare floras and incredible wildlife, scenic valleys, and breathtaking mountain vistas.
 Additionally, hike the adrenaline-pumping trails through the ridges witnessing the views along the way, and even trek on the snowy slopes.
 The breathtaking views of the Mardi Himal and the surrounding mountains are an experience you will remember forever.
 So, it is an all-around trekking experience along the best birdwatching routes as well as culturally and naturally rich Nepali Villages.
 Additionally, you can incorporate this trek with several other treks, like Annapurna Base Camp Trek, Poonhill Trek, and Khopra Trek.

-Mardi Himal Trek elevation gain:
+Mardi Himal Trek Nepal elevation gain:

 Many trekkers trekking the Himalayas of Nepal always check the elevation of different places and plan their overnight stay accordingly.
-Everybody loves to follow the climb high sleep low principle, however, it is not possible during the Mardi Himal trek.
+Everybody loves to follow the climb high sleep low principle, however, it is not possible during the Mardi Himal trekking.
 Trekkers will climb up continuously, so the altitude the next day will always be higher than the previous day.
 The recommended altitude gain per day is 800 meters maximum.
 However, the itinerary becomes lengthy if we follow the recommended altitude gain every day.
 Moreover, the Mardi Himal Trek is filled with vegetation and tree lines to an altitude of 3,000 m.
 So, we have made the itinerary with a safe level of altitude gain in mind gain.

 Taking into account the different needs of our clients, we've made three distinct itineraries.